AdobeDocs/campaign-standard.en/help/rn/using/documentation-updates.md

 **New capabilities included in the release**

-Adobe Unified Shell - Adobe Campaign header bar has been changed to unify and improve your experience across all Experience Cloud products and services.
-[Read more](../../start/using/interface-description.md#top-bar)

 Landing pages validation - You can now add a mandatory agreement option to your landing pages.
 [Read more](../../channels/using/managing-landing-page-form-data.md#agreement-checkbox).

 The **Email size** section has been updated with information on the maximum size of an email, which is now set to 100 MB by default.
 [Read more](../../sending/using/design-and-personalize.md#email-size)